Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 Serverless computing involves the use of a server that is in the cloud and is managed by another party.
 The user of a serverless computing platform is charged based on the resources used and is freed from having to administer the servers.

-This use case involves the deployment and execution of a function to Microsoft's Azure Functions.
-Microsoft Azure Functions is a function as a service (FaaS) cloud platform.
+This use case involves deploying a function to Azure Functions.
+Additionally, we want to make calls to that function from a local client.
+Microsoft Azure Functions is a function-as-a-service (FaaS) cloud platform.

 Of course, there are other providers of FaaS.
 See for example Oracle Cloud Functions[1], Google Cloud Functions[2], and AWS Lambda [3].